ssp_io

 subheader = title

-if component.description:
+if by_comp.description:

-if response or (not response and write_empty_responses):
+if prose or (not prose and write_empty_responses):

 if subheader:

-response_per_component[subheader] = response
+response_per_component[subheader] = (prose, rules, status)

 return response_per_component